-At present, three simulation exercises have been developed using our high fidelity METI Human Patient Simulator (adult & pediatric).
-These exercises will be conducted during the cardiovascular, pulmonary & neurology blocks, and will allow students to practice history taking, physical diagnosis, treatment & proper methods of handing-off patient care to senior attending physicians.
+At present, two simulation exercises have been developed using our high fidelity METI Human Patient Simulator.
+These exercises will be conducted during the cardiovascular & neurology blocks, and will allow students to practice history taking, physical diagnosis & treatment.
 Each simulation exercise is immediately followed by a debriefing session.

 Several learning modules (posted on Pharmwiki) will be offered that contain a set of learning objectives with a online assignment consisting of a clinical case, discussion of therapeutics, an interactive formative assessment quiz, followed by a summative assessment quiz worth 3-4 points that will contribute to the 10% professionalism component of your course grade.

 Review sessions will be held at the end of most blocks, a few days prior to block exams.
 These will be held in the main lecture hall.
 Attendance is optional.
 You are expected to come prepared to ask questions of the Instructor(s) (i.e. having studied and reviewed the lecture content).